levo-777/chat_rooms/README.md

 ![chat_rooms](chat_rooms_2.png)
 ![chat_rooms](chat_rooms_3.png)

+## 🌐 Making it Public

+**Note:** To make your chat rooms publicly accessible, you can use tunneling services like ngrok (`ngrok http 4000`) or deploy to cloud platforms like Railway, Fly.io, or Heroku.
+For public hosting, set the `PHX_HOST` environment variable to your domain (e.g., `PHX_HOST=yourdomain.com`) and the WebSocket connections will automatically work with your domain.

 ## 🔧 Troubleshooting

 ### WebSocket Connection Issues
 - Wait 1-2 minutes after page load
 - Check browser console for "WebSocket connection: Success"
 - Refresh the page if connection fails
+- **For public hosting**: Set `PHX_HOST=yourdomain.com` environment variable
+- **For tunneling**: WebSocket connections work automatically with ngrok and similar services
+- **URL mismatch**: Ensure WebSocket URL matches your domain (ws://yourdomain.com/socket/websocket)

 ### Docker Issues
 - Ensure port 4000 is not in use: `docker ps`